 5. Develop Mindful Movement

-I teach you, through yoga postures, how to move mindfully.
+Natalie will teach you, through yoga postures, how to move mindfully.
 Open up your posture, realign your body, and help yourself to lighter, more positive daily living.
-In a private Yoga Therapy session I work to make precise adjustments to guide you to more tranquil movement.
+In a private Yoga Therapy session, Natalie works to make precise adjustments to guide you to more tranquil movement.

 6. Lower Stress and Reduce Anxiety